AdsophicSolutions/AppBlocks.Autofac/src/AppBlocks.Autofac/articles/examples.md

 ﻿# AppBlocks.Autofac Examples

-Examples to get you started on AppBlocks.Autofac are available here.
-[Examples](https://github.com/AdsophicSolutions/AppBlocks.Autofac.Examples).
+Examples to get you started on AppBlocks.Autofac are available [here](https://github.com/AdsophicSolutions/AppBlocks.Autofac.Examples).
 Some topics covered in the examples are

 * Service Depedency Injection - Receive dependent interface implementation via constructor
 * Custom Loggers, Validators and Workflow Writers - Features to improve supportability of applications.